 4. Electric cars will become low carbon

 5. Airline emissions will be curbed

 6. Eating beef and lamb will be banned

-Equitable sharing between “between present and future generations” is harder to understand and quantify than sharing between nations.
+Equitable sharing between “between present and future generations” may be harder to understand and quantify than sharing between nations.
 We can’t compare us and them directly.
 The comparison must be made using climate models and guesses about future events, technologies, politics & etc. (Continued on page 978..)

 Anyway UN Resolution 42/187 and the new NPPF are clearly violated if we plan for affluent, planet-destroying motorists.

 Electric cars are not the answer.
 Lomborg is right about that.